hugopanel/bounce/README.md

 # Bounce

 Bounce is a simple game where you control a paddle to bounce a ball and break bricks.
-The game is written in Python using the Godot game engine.
+The game is written in GDScript using the Godot game engine.

 ## How to play

-- Use the left and right arrow keys to move your player
+- Use the WASD keys to move player 1, and an external controller to move player 2
-- Bounce the ball off the paddle to break the bricks
+- Make the puck touch your color to earn points, and deviate it from your opponent's

 ## To do